 Health & Wellbeing

-DPAG has four Mental Health First Aiders who are trained to offer a confidential, supportive and non-judgemental space to talk, they are:
+DPAG has seven Mental Health First Aiders who are trained to offer a confidential, supportive and non-judgemental space to talk, they are:

 The University has a wide range of excellent resources to help individuals manage their mental health, as well as resources for managers and teams to help support one another.